Femtech-web/data-structure-and-algorithm-js/README.md

 - Each cell is a subproblem, so think about how you can divide your problem into sub-problems.
 That will help you figure out what the axes are.

 You have to know that there's no single/exact recipe for a dynamic programming problem, but you have to figure out a solution that works.
 Dynamic programming is more like a framework to build your solution on.

+## K-Nearest-Neighbour(KNN)

+KNN is used for classification and regression.
+It involves looking at the k-nearest-neighbours (where k can be any number of neighbours greater than 1)

+- Classification means categorizing into a group while Regression means predicting a response (like a number).
+  In KNN, we extract features that can be compared to determine a neighbour, so **Feature Extraction** means converting an item into a list of numbers that can be compared

+* Picking a good feature is very important and vital for a successful KNN algorithm